-- 0:05 Review forward strokes - 0:10 Game British Bulldog (good for straight line paddling) - 0:15 5.
-Draw Stroke - Propulsion stroke to move kayak sideways - Move from edge of pool out to centre and back to edge - 0:20 6.
+- 0:15 11.
+Draw Stroke - Propulsion stroke to move kayak sideways - Move from edge of pool out to centre and back to edge - 0:20 12.
 Hip Flick/Knee Drive - One on one use instructor's hands with instructor standing in the water.
-Instructor can monitor student(s) to limit pushing down with hands versus lifting with knee and hips - Start with 1 shoulder in water, move to 1 ear in the water, advance to both ears in water, complete with full immersion and boat completely upside down - Get students using edge of pool while instructor is on pool apron observing entire group at once very efficient! - 0:30 7.
+Instructor can monitor student(s) to limit pushing down with hands versus lifting with knee and hips - Start with 1 shoulder in water, move to 1 ear in the water, advance to both ears in water, complete with full immersion and boat completely upside down - Get students using edge of pool while instructor is on pool apron observing entire group at once - very efficient! - 0:30 13.
 Low Braces - A great skill to learn as braces can prevent capsizes! - Elbows up, knuckles down, back face against the water while doing hip flick/knee lift